Latest Message

 God and His Competitors

-This 8 week series will expose the idols that Americans make as substitutes for God.
+his 8 week series will expose the idols that Americans make as substitutes for God.
 Many of these are prevalent in the church, and a few are more prevalent in the broader culture.
 In Ancient Near East culture, these idols were tangible.
 Speaking of the gods of Babylon & Assyria, Isaiah writes, The carpenter measures with a line and makes an outline with a marker; he roughs it out with chisels and marks it with compasses.
 He shapes it in human form, human form in all its glory, that it may dwell in a shrine (Is.
 44:13).

 Humans are always looking for something transcendent.
 In general, contemporaries know better than to ascribe worship to a wood carving, but that doesn’t stop us from giving our hearts to other things.
 Or, sometimes we simply have false portraits of God, which dominate our thinking, because of our families of origin or because of unhealthy churches.
 These false portraits inevitably affect our worship, prayer life, and sense of self.
 In this series we will expose some of those false ideas, and simultaneously develop a portrait of God that reflects that God that Jesus revealed.

-Songs of the season
+Songs of the Season

 We will harken back to the past with four wonderful Christmas Carols.
 This series will explore the stories, theology, and Scripture related to five well-loved carols.
 Teaching, singing, seeing, feeling them can add texture to our faith this Christmas season.
 We hope that understanding the carols more will enhance our singing of them, and increase our joy in the advent season.